LuisAlejandro/agoras/docs/migration/faq.rst

 Q: My old scripts don't work
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A: Old scripts using ``agoras publish`` should still work but may show deprecation warnings.
-If they fail completely, check:
+A: Old scripts using ``agoras publish`` stopped working in Agoras 3.0, when the command was removed.
+Migrate them to the per-platform commands (``agoras <platform> <action>``) or ``agoras utils feed-publish`` for feed automation.
+When migrating, check:
-- Are you using the correct parameter names?
+- Are you using the new parameter names?
-- Have you updated to v2.0+?
+- Have you updated to v3.0+?
-- Are all required parameters provided?
 - For OAuth platforms, have you run ``authorize`` first?

 Q: I see deprecation warnings